sobstel/sobstel.github.com/hydropuzzle/reviews.md

 _Really fun and challenging!
 Took me a good hour to beat it.
 Sometimes you have to stare at the puzzle until something clicks, but it’s rewarding when it does!
 Looking forward to more of these games!_
 <br><small>(ChriCar)</small>

-_Most enjoyable challenging puzzle in a long time!
-I enjoyed this app immensely and highly recommend anyone who is up for a challenge to take it on!
-I loved the style and inspirations this was based on.
-A lot of thought was put into each puzzle and hint, and unlike many, you have to work for the solutions, with nothing being a giveaway like in many puzzle apps.
-BRAVO 👏 to the team that put this together, I sincerely hope there will be future chapters for us to foil drevil’s plans.
-Please keep this work of art going!_
-<br><small>(Katily =^•^=)</small>

 _It’s neat.
 Odd.
 Puzzles are challenging._
 <br><small>(46(;;)$)</small>